authzed/spicedb/development/postgres/statistics/README.md

 ## Test

-1. Insert 100,000 distinct relationship rows, interleaving three combinations:
+1. Insert 100,000 distinct relationship rows by default (`--rows` changes this), interleaving three combinations:
    60% document/viewer, 10% document/editor, and 30% group/member.
 2. Vacuum once, then analyze and measure the query with ordinary statistics.
 3. Add MCV statistics, analyze again, and measure the identical query.